Victor Mancha: What If?

-In What If the Runaways became the Young Avengers?, Victor is first contacted by his future self of Victorious after Victorious traveled back from the future with Iron Lad, who accidentally landed in Victorious's time while attempting to escape Kang the Conqueror.
-Victor and Victorious steal the Iron Lad armor and Victor pretends to be Iron Lad.
-He then recruits the Runaways forcing them to be an actual superhero team with costumes, but intends to kill them.
-When Kang appears to rescue his younger self, the subsequent fight results in Iron Lad being killed and Kang being erased from history while Victor destroys his future self rejecting his evil ways.
-Having averted his destiny, Victor then departs via Kang's time-belt to find his own way, leaving the Runaways to continue as Young Avengers with Chase now using parts of the Iron Lad armor.
+In What If the Runaways became the Young Avengers?, Victor is first contacted by his future self of Victorious after Victorious traveled back from the future with Iron Lad.
+Victor and Victorious steal the Iron Lad armor, and Victor pretends to be Iron Lad.
+He then recruits the Runaways, forcing them to be an actual superhero team, but intends to kill them.
+When Kang appears to rescue his younger self, the subsequent fight results in Iron Lad being killed and Kang being erased from history.
+Having averted his destiny, Victor departs via Kang's time-belt to find his own way, leaving the Runaways to continue as the Young Avengers.

 Age of Ultron

-During the Age of Ultron storyline, Victor Mancha was bringing some children to one of the Runaways' old bases in Los Angeles.
-Victor is having a hard time because he believes that if he uses his machine abilities, he will just help Ultron's victory.
-He does not tell any of his newfound friends about his background because he is afraid they will not accept him.
-In a flashback, it is shown that his Runaways teammates were all killed by Ultron and that Victor had stored digital versions of them in his memory banks, but these files seem to be corrupted since they seem to telling him that he needs to become more machine and less human.
-The Ultron Sentinels find the hideout and start killing some of the kids that Victor had saved.
-Victor decides to fight the Ultron Sentinels while determining that if this is the end, he will go down fighting.
+A possible future version of Victor Mancha appears in Age of Ultron, where he is the last surviving member of the Runaways after Ultron's takeover.

 Avengers A.I.

 In one alternate future, Alexis has a vision of 12,000 A.D. in which rogue A.I.
-Dimitrios wiped out humanity, the Kree, the Skrulls, and the Inhumans and traps all mutants in a pocket dimension.
+Dimitrios wipes out humanity, the Kree, the Skrulls, and the Inhumans and traps all mutants in a pocket dimension.
 Only the Avengers A.I. survive, led by Alexis.
-Victor in this future wields Ultimate Thor's hammer and joins the surviving Avengers in attacking Dimitrios, who created a spaceship out of Galactus's carcass.
-He is killed by Dimitrios and Doombot then sacrifices himself, since Victor was the only person he considered a "Pal".
+Victor joins the surviving Avengers in attacking Dimitrios, who kills him.